sergioenterprisedb/exoscale_demo/README.md

 ./04_deploy_longhorn.sh
 ```
 ## Check Longhorn deployment
 After some minutes, verify that Longhorn has been sucessfully deployed.
-All pods must be in status *running*.
+All pods must be in *running* status.
 ```
 ./04_check_deployment_longhhorn.sh
 ```